Fukumasu/SectionViewer/README.md

 ## Overview

-A viewer of sections in 3-dimensional image data (.oib, .tif), which supports recording of coordinate values of points in the image data.
+Viewer for sections in 3-dimensional image data (.oib, .tif), which allows to record points with coordinate values in the data.

 ## Requirements